sentioxyz/docs/docs/How-to Guides (by examples)/working-with-different-chains/sui.md

 ```

-If you want to handle all object changes for certain object type, use [`SuiObjectTypeProcessor.onObjectChange`](https://sdk.sentio.xyz/classes/sui.SuiObjectTypeProcessor.html#onobjectchange)
+If you want to handle all object changes for certain object type, use [`SuiObjectTypeProcessor.onObjectChange`](https://sdk.sentio.xyz/classes/sui.SuiObjectTypeProcessor.html#onobjectchange), e.g.

 ```typescript
 SuiObjectTypeProcessor.bind({